SNL-UCSB/cs-176b-tutorials-spring23/tutorial3/README.md

 ```
 h1 ping h2
 ```
-There should be a delay of aproximately 50 ms.
+There should be a delay of more than 100 ms. Why 100ms?
 # Acknowledgement

 The example for this tutorial has been taken from [here](https://github.com/mininet/mininet/tree/master/examples) with some minor changes.
-Apart from that this is a great resource  that demonstrate different mininet features.
+Apart from that this is a great resource that demonstrates different mininet features.